 A note of caution, the default workflows include various restrictions, such as not being able to edit resolved issues.
 That may mean that it’s actually easier to start with a clean slate.

-This tool allows you to edit the layout of your workflow and the progress path of statuses and transitions.
+The tool allows you to edit the layout of your workflow and the progress path of statuses and transitions.

 There are various entities to consider when creating a Jira workflow.
 They include: